-CDISC compliance is mandatory for clinical trial submissions to the US Food and Drug Administration (FDA) and Pharmaceuticals and Medical Devices Agency (PMDA).
-The academic world is no exception.
+CDISC compliance is mandatory for any clinical trial submissions to the US Food and Drug Administration (FDA) and Japan's Pharmaceuticals and Medical Devices Agency (PMDA).
+Submissions from the academic world are no exception.
 In fact, many academic institutions must achieve CDISC compliance in order to be granted funding for clinical research.

 CDISC standards can seem overwhelming, like a whole new language to be understood and implemented.
 But those institutions already implementing standardization are finding that CDISC compliance has many benefits, including improved research, data analysis and insights.